ouspg/CompSec/README.md

 Grades from the labs are equal to amount of points they are offering.

-Everyone can make weekly assigments from lectures in last two weeks, and earn total of two (2) points, even if all of the five labs has been completed.
+Everyone can make weekly questionnaires from lectures in last two weeks, and earn total of two (2) points, even if all of the five labs has been completed.

 In practise, exercises of the course have been divided to five (5) different levels.
 Level is indicating for grade/points you are able to achieve by reaching that level.